fshchudlo/angular-aurelia/README.md

   ```
   > **Note:** jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
 It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
 You can do this by executing `jspm registry config github` and following the prompts.

-3. Ensure that [Http server](https://github.com/indexzero/http-server) is installed.
+3. Ensure that [http-server](https://github.com/indexzero/http-server) is installed.
 This provides the server on which the app runs.
 If you need to install it, use the following command:

 ```shell
   npm install -g http-server